Santiago220991/Portfolio/README.md

 > **This is my portfolio.
 It contains information like:**

-- Projects
+- Recent projects
 - Skills
+- Contact me section.
-- It also contains a section to contact me.
+- It has a mobile version.

 This project was made with HTML, CSS, and Javascript.